KankakeeCommunityCollege/recover-newsroom/_posts/2021-11-22-pack-the-place-basketball.md

 Don’t have a “Scarlet Fever” T-shirt?
 The main information desk on the first floor will be selling them one week before the event for $5.

 Admission is free.
 Don’t miss the action packed fun\!
 There also will be free refreshments at both games.
+Anyone who can't attend can watch the games stream live for free.
+Go to [athletics.kcc.edu](https://athletics.kcc.edu) for streaming.

-For information contact phone Maurice Sullivan at msullivan@kcc.edu or 815-802-8628
+For information contact phone Maurice Sullivan at [msullivan@kcc.edu](mailto:msullivan@kcc.edu) or 815-802-8628

-Note to KCC employees:&nbsp;[Spirit Day/Casual Day](http://www.kcc.edu/FacultyStaff/update/Documents/CasualDenimGuidelines-8-31-2018.pdf)&nbsp;guidelines can be followed on Nov.
+Note to KCC employees: [Spirit Day/Casual Day guidelines](/uploads/pdf/CasualDayGuidelines-for-employees.pdf) can be followed on Nov.
 30.